Athenaeum of Philadelphia

 - Eileen Magee, Assistant Director, 215-925-2688, firstname.lastname@example.org

-The Athenaeum's collections divide into the 100,000-volume research library; the architectural archive consisting of more than 180,000 drawings, 300,000 photographs, and 1,000,000 manuscript items representing the work of more than 2,000 American architects and firms; and the fine and decorative arts collection.
-The collection is fully catalogued; a published catalogue to the drawing collection is available in most research libraries.
-The Athenaeum's cataloging records are available from RLIN and will shortly be available from its new online catalog, Athena.
+The Athenaeum's collections divide into the 100,000-volume research library; the architectural archive consisting of more than 380,000 drawings, 300,000 photographs, and 1,000,000 manuscript items representing the work of more than 2,000 American architects and firms; and the fine and decorative arts collection.
+The collection is catalogued.
+The Athenaeum's cataloging records are available from OCLC and from its online catalog, Athena.

 The Athenaeum is housed in a National Historical Landmark building near Independence Hall, which is open for tours and research by appointment.
 The building is furnished with fine and decorative arts of the period 1800-1850.
 The Athenaeum sponsors historical and educational activities including lectures, concerts, and exhibitions.
 It publishes books on aspects of 19th-century culture and provides awards and research grants for outstanding literary achievement and scholarship in architectural history.